Multirious/bevy_tween/README.md

 See changelog [here](CHANGELOG.md).

 ## Features
-- ECS-based animation data and systems.
+- ECS-based animation data and system with flexible and modular APIs powered by Bevy.
-- Flexible and modular APIs.
   Use anything you want to use.
+Remove anything you don't want.
 Extends anything that's not there.
 - Tween anything, from anywhere.
 Colors, Sprite sheet frames, Positions, you name it!
 - Simple animation ✔ Complex animation ✔
+- Events when tween ends or at arbitary time with optional custom data.

 Goals:
 - [x] Flexible 🎉